‘Smut’: Joe Biden’s granddaughter rips Tapper’s book on ex-president’s hidden decline

 Naomi Biden lashes it as a ‘bunch of unoriginal, uninspired lies written by irresponsible self promoting journalists out to make a quick buck’

-Joe Biden’s granddaughter took to X Monday evening to slam CNN journalist Jake Tapper’s just-released book on the former president’s reported hidden physical and mental delcine as “political fairy smut.”
+Joe Biden’s granddaughter took to X Monday evening to slam CNN journalist Jake Tapper’s leaked book on the former president’s reported hidden physical and mental decline in the White House as “political fairy smut.”

 “Put simply, it amounts to a bunch of unoriginal, uninspired lies written by irresponsible self promoting journalists out to make a quick buck.
 It relies on unnamed, anonymous sources pushing a self-serving false narrative that absolves them of any responsibility for our current national nightmare.”